Simen Kvia-Egeskog

 Simen Kvia-Egeskog (born 26 May 2003) is a Norwegian professional footballer who plays as a midfielder for Viking.

 Career

 On 29 June 2021, he signed a professional contract with Viking, lasting until 2024.
 On 10 July 2021, he made his Eliteserien debut in a 1–1 draw against Strømsgodset.
 In September 2022, he was loaned out to Norwegian First Division side Skeid.

+Kvia-Egeskog made 28 appearances and scored five goals as Viking won the 2025 Eliteserien.

 Personal life

-Kvia-Egeskog is the grandchild of Svein Kvia, who played 551 matches for Viking between 1965 and 1980.
+Kvia-Egeskog is a grandchild of Svein Kvia, who played 551 matches for Viking between 1965 and 1980.